-Look at the referring domains number as well, along with percentage of do-follow.
+Look at the backlinks and referring domains numbers.
+Make note of the percentage of do-follow.
 Do-follow links are the ones you want, this is a good indicator, assuming they have high-quality sites pointing back to their site.
+While this won’t dictate your strategy, it’s an interesting number to look at as you compare the various sites.
 Most importantly, navigate to their “Top 5 Pages” for this part of the analysis—these are the ones you want to emulate.

 Find more great competitor analysis tools in this guide from Propel.
 Add the successful and innovative content examples to your list.
 You can include links to the content, as well as general ideas, topics and keywords that you’ve found to be most successful and relevant to your brand.